ndass6/SpeechGram/README.md

 A Microsoft Hololens application that aids users with hearing disabilities have conversations in everyday life.
 Using Microsoft Azure and the Hololens, our app performs three main functions:

 * Translates conversation speech into text, which is displayed to the disabled user
-* Allows the disabled user select a response, which is automatically sent back in speech
+* Allows the disabled user select one of many pre-defined responses, which is automatically spoken out loud
-* Identifies a single speaker out of a group and tags each chat message with the speaker's name
+* Identifies a single speaker (in a group of speakers) and tags each chat message with the speaker's name

 This application was developed in a 3-week timeframe for the 2017's Microsoft Imagine Cup.